 - Regular Keto Diet.
 This is the most common type of ketogenic diet.
-Ratio here is 75% Fat; 20% Protein; and 5% Carbohydrates.
+The ratio here is 75% Fat; 20% Protein; and 5% Carbohydrates.
 You maintain this ratio in all your daily meals.

 - High Pro.
 This just means higher protein as compared to the regular ketogenic diet.
-Ratio here is 60% Fat; 35% Protein; and 5% Carbohydrates.
+The ratio here is 60% Fat; 35% Protein; and 5% Carbohydrates.
 Again, you maintain this ratio in all your daily meals.

 - Cyclical.
 To achieve ketosis, you follow the regular ketogenic diet for five straight days.
 For the two remaining days, you increase your carbohydrate intake.